ckelner/cloud-fidius/README.md

 Fidius is built on top of [Boto 3](https://github.com/boto/boto3) which utilizes the AWS SDK, and therefore re-uses AWS configuration.
-Therefore if you've ever used the AWS CLI tools, you'll likely already have the following configuration available to Fidius:
+Therefore if you've ever used the AWS CLI tools, you'll likely already have the following configuration available to Fidius.

-Set up your configuration and credentials in ``~/.aws/config`` under a new profile:
+Set up your configuration and credentials in `~/.aws/config` under a new profile:
 ```ini
     [profile YOUR_PROFILE_NAME]
     output = json